 The doctor may advise a lower dose, especially when starting treatment in certain patients such as those treated with diuretics in high doses, in patients with liver impairment, or in patients over the age of 75 years.
 The use of losartan is not recommended in patients with severe hepatic impairment (see section "Do not take Losartan Tablets").

-If you accidentally take too many tablets, or a child swallows some, contact your doctor immediately.
+If you accidentally take too many tablets, contact your doctor immediately.

 Symptoms of overdose are low blood pressure, increased heartbeat, possibly decreased heartbeat.